Fran Millar: Controversy

-In 2014, Fran Millar sparked outrage when he suggested that he opposes new Sunday voting hours because they are only in 3 Democratic majority precincts (African-American majority) versus countywide.
+In 2014, Millar sparked outrage when he suggested that he opposes new Sunday voting hours because they are only in 3 Democratic majority precincts (African-American majority) versus countywide.
 The locations were amended as a result of his complaint.

-In 2017, Millar admitted to gerrymandering, saying "I'll be very blunt: These lines were not drawn to get Hank Johnson's protégé to be my representative.
+In 2017, Millar admitted to gerrymandering, saying "I'll be very blunt: These lines were not drawn to get Hank Johnson's protégé [Jon Ossoff] to be my representative.
 And you didn't hear that," and "They were not drawn for that purpose, OK?
 They were not drawn for that purpose."

-Also in 2017, Fran Millar was accused of engaging in money laundering activities for Congressman Buddy Carter.
-This Democratic complaint was subsequently dismissed as frivolous.
+Also in 2017, Millar was accused of engaging in money laundering activities for Congressman Buddy Carter; the complaint was subsequently dismissed as frivolous.

 Personal life

 Millar's wife is Mary.
 They have three children, Lisa, Bill, and Meredith.